juanluisbaptiste/docker-otrs/README.md

 ### Changing Default Article Storage Type
 The article storage type can be controlled using the `OTRS_ARTICLE_STORAGE_TYPE` environment variable, useful when the database size is getting out of hands so a *filesystem based* storage is better suited.
 Possible values are *ArticleStorageFS* and *ArticleStorageDB* (this is the default).

 This feature will also move the articles from the database to the filesystem or vice-versa as [described in the documentation](https://doc.otrs.com/doc/manual/admin/5.0/en/html/performance-tuning.html#performance-tuning-otrs-storage).
+If you change the storage type to *ArticleStorageFS* you have to mount */opt/otrs/var/article* directory so exported articles from the database aren't lost at container restart/recreation.
+The example [docker-compose](https://github.com/juanluisbaptiste/docker-otrs/blob/master/docker-compose.yml) files has this commented out.

 ### Container auto-start